 What do __init__ and self do in Python?

-Understanding __init__
+Understanding __init__ and self in Python

-are fundamental concepts that facilitate the creation and management of objects.
+In Python's object-oriented programming (OOP), __init__ and self are fundamental concepts that facilitate the creation and management of objects.
 Grasping their roles is essential for writing effective and maintainable Python code.
 Let's explore what each of these does, why they're important, and how to use them properly.

-What is __init__
+What is __init__?

 Definition

-is a special method in Python known as the initializer or constructor.
+__init__ is a special method in Python known as the initializer or constructor.
 It is automatically called when a new instance of a class is created.
-The primary purpose of __init__
+The primary purpose of __init__ is to initialize the object's attributes with values provided during instantiation.

 Syntax